Canon 200D vs 1D

 The physical size and weight of the Canon 200D and the Canon 1D are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (117 percent) than the Canon 200D.
 Moreover, the 1D is substantially heavier (250 percent) than the 200D.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (200D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 200D gets 650 shots out of its LP-E17 battery, while the 1D can take 500 images on a single charge of its NP-E3 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 200D, there are third party battery grips available as optional accessories (see here on eBay).